galacticcouncil/HydraDX-js/README.md

     chain (api.registry.getChainProperties())

-- `setBlocksTimeout(delayBlocksNumber: number | BigNumber): Promise<BigNumber | null>` - Set delay for specified number of blocks.
+- `setBlocksDelay(delayBlocksNumber: number | BigNumber): Promise<BigNumber | null>` - Set delay for specified number of blocks.
 As successful result returns blockHeight of latest finalized block, which has been omitted.
 With this method you can make chains of actions with delays:
     ```javascript